 Jan 1, 2012

-Ideas have changed since the early 1980s.
-It was thought that the dinosaurs died out due to a gradual change in conditions on Earth.
-Now, it is accepted that an asteroid collided with Earth 65 million years ago, wiping out not only the dinosaurs but 90% of all species.
-This mass extinction allowed for the rise of mammals and ultimately humans.
+Ideas have changed since the 1950s.
+It was thought that dinosaurs died out due to gradual changes on Earth.
+Now, it is believed that an asteroid collided with Earth 65 million years ago, wiping out not only the dinosaurs but 90% of all species.
+The mass extinction allowed for the rise of mammals and ultimately humans.

 It was also thought that the earth and moon formed at the same time as a kind of double planet.
-Now, it is accepted that a Mars-size object hit the earth in the early period of the solar system to create the moon.
+Now, it is believed that a Mars-size object hit the earth in the early period of the solar system to create the moon.
 The heaviest part of the object sank into the earth as our planet reformed.
 The lighter stuff drifted out and became the moon.
 This explains why the moon has no iron core and no magnetic field.
-I do astronomy!
-The universe is vast far beyond anyone's ability to comprehend it.
+I like astronomy!
+The universe is vast beyond anyone's ability to comprehend it.
 It is said to have originated 13.8 billion years ago with a surge of energy called the Big Bang.
 Space and time are connected.
 When we probe the depths of space, we look back in time.
+More and more phenomena are explained in terms of collisions.
 The early universe was violent.
-More and more phenomena are explained in terms of collisions.

 Evolution is fact.
-It is religion that is wrong.
 The deeper we dig into the ground, the simpler the fossils become.
-Life became more complex as changes occurred over billions of years.
-The earth is not 6000 years old.
-It is 4.6 billion years old.
+Life became more complex as changes took place over billions of years.
+The earth is 4.6 billion years old.
 Life began with something less than single-celled organisms.
 Over eons, it developed into what we know as fish, amphibians, reptiles, birds & mammals.
 We are mammals!
 Mankind has existed in some form for 5 million years.
 It is in the fossil record.
-Science has proven it.
+Science proved it!
 I have seen dinosaurs in museums, and there is Dinosaur National Monument in Colorado.
 Fossilized dinosaurs still in the rocks!
-Do Bible thumpers seriously believe Noah ushered kangeroos and dinosaurs onto a boat before it rained 40 days and 40 nights?
+Do theologians seriously believe Noah ushered kangeroos and dinosaurs onto a boat before it rained 40 days and nights?
 It is a story!
 A myth told by ancient Jews as they gathered around campfires!
-Scientific fact is winning, and the preachers making money off mythology need to get real jobs.

 42 MESSIER MARATHON